COVID-19 pandemic in Arizona: December 2020

 On December 7, the Arizona State Legislature was forced to close for at least a week after lawyer Rudy Giuliani, who had tested positive for COVID-19, testified without a facemask for eleven hours about allegations of voter fraud.

 As of December 10, Arizona had the highest rate of virus spread in the nation.
 Yavapai, Apache and Navajo counties all have two consecutive weeks where all three indicators of viral spread have gone into the "red zone," and the statewide rate of infection is 500 per 100,000.
 Governor Ducey decides not to close businesses, because his administration believed that most of the spread comes from family gatherings.

 After years of tight budgets and skimping on public health, Arizona communities are facing a shortage of health workers to distribute COVID-19 vaccines.
 Maricopa County has about 133,000 vaccine doses for its 125,000 front-line health care workers, but through December 31 only about 44,000 people had gotten their initial vaccinations.
 Statewide only about 20% of the available doses have been distributed.

 January 2021

 On January 11, a 24/7 COVID-19 vaccination site opened at the State Farm Stadium in Glendale.

-On January 19, in contradiction to doomsayers, the state is "doing relatively well" in distributing vaccines, according to Dr. Christ, Director of AzDHS.
+On January 19, Dr. Christ reported the state was "doing relatively well" in distributing vaccines.
 "We're about 16th in the nation for the number of doses vaccinated, and that's even before you look at adding the State Farm Stadium vaccination site," she said.
-While some want you to believe, "after years of tight budgets and skimping on public health, Arizona communities are facing a shortage of health workers to distribute COVID-19 vaccines," reality paints a different picture.
-The AzDHS has unfilled appointments for vaccinations.
-"Thousands of Arizonans prioritized to receive COVID-19 vaccinations can still register for February appointments at State Farm Stadium in Glendale.
-Further, "as of 2:40 p.m., there were still more than 36,000 appointments available at State Farm availability from Feb.
-1 through Feb.
-6."
-By 7 p.m., there were 10,000 appointments still available at State Farm Stadium, which is currently in operation 24/7.
+Arizona health officials lowered the cutoff age for receiving a vaccine to 65.